Clinical symptoms of PPID v signs of normal ageing - Dr Jo Ireland

 However, pronounced muscle loss along the neck, back and over the hind quarters is suggestive of PPID, as is the development of a pot belly.

-Patchy sweating can also suggest PPID, this may be due to an excessively long and thick coat, but can be seen in horses with normal coats as well.
+Patchy sweating can also suggest PPID, this may be due to an excessively long and thick coat, but can be seen in horses with PPID that have normal coats as well.

-A common indication of PPID is accumulation of fat under the lower eyelid, giving a puffy appearance to the eye, and fat can also be seen in the hollows above the eyes.
+A common indication of PPID is accumulation of fat under the lower eyelid, giving a puffy appearance to the lower eyelid, and fat may also sometimes be seen in the hollows above the eyes.

 Horses with PPID often show few symptoms in the early stages and symptoms vary between horses.
 If you are at all worried, talk to your vet.